JardiPotes/back-garden/README.md

 ressources : https://realpython.com/django-setup/

+create a folder in which you will put
+-the env in a subfolder
+-the repo from github in a subfolder

-- prepare the environment :
+prepare the environment :
-In your project folder :
-   	run >python3 -m venv env
+create your django environment in your env folder: run >>python3 -m venv env
 Then to activate the environment run >env\Scripts\activate if it’s working : “(env) C:\Users\etc\your\path)”